websecurify/node-vortex/README.md

 The default provisioner, Roost, can also be configured with some command-line options.
 If you specify the `-d|--dry` flag the provisioner will only output information on what it will do but not perform any actions.
 This is useful if you are uncertain about the changes you are making to the roost manifests and you just want to check it out before doing it for real.
 For example:

 	vortex --provider=Amazon -d provision my-sensitive-node 	# dry-runs the provisioner

+Here is another fun bit you can do.
+The shell action also accepts parameters which will be directly executed as commands.
+For example:

+	vortex shell -- -- ls -la 	# will list the home folder

+You can apply commands to all nodes or the one you have specifically selected.

 # Vortex Manifest